VictorZXY/et-part-iib-dissertation-template/README.md

 ### Compile the LaTeX document

-A LaTeX editor such as [TeXstudio](https://www.texstudio.org/) or [Texmaker](https://www.xm1math.net/texmaker/), or an online LaTeX editor such as [Overleaf](https://www.overleaf.com/), includes the functionality to compile a LaTeX document by simply clicking a button.
+A LaTeX editor such as [TeXstudio](https://www.texstudio.org/) or [Texmaker](https://www.xm1math.net/texmaker/), or an online LaTeX editor such as [Overleaf](https://www.overleaf.com/), enables you to compile a LaTeX document by simply clicking a button.
 To build a PDF document `diss.pdf` from the LaTeX source file `diss.tex` in the command line (Linux/macOS/Windows), use the following command:

     pdflatex diss